 Sure enough, I was able to get my business going by being known as the telecom research queen.
 I was brought into larger projects for my familiarity with obscure resources within the US Federal Communications Commission or the International Telecommunications Union (hey, maybe it’s not sexy, but it’s a living).
 And, of course, once a client got to know me, they would use me for other business-related projects, regardless of the industry.

-They (and I) realized that my real specialization wasn’t that particular industry — it was my ability to scope out, research and analyze an industry, and create a report that enabled my clients to make a decision.
+They (and I) realized my real specialization wasn’t that particular industry — it was my ability to scope out, research and analyze an industry, and create a report that enabled my clients to make a decision.

-What are the unique skills that you bring to every job you do?
+What are the unique skills you bring to every job you do?
 Is it your ability to work with clients to identify their underlying needs when they can’t figure out what they want?
 Are you the one who can interview anyone about any topic, and always glean amazing insights for your clients?
 Can you take a vague idea and turn it into a brand identity that transforms a client’s image into something fantastic?